Posted on

 • Symbols: Symbols like $, %, &, #, and * can trigger spam filters, especially when used excessively.
 “Get 50% OFF with code #SECRET2023!” might get caught before ever reaching its destination.
 Stick to standard punctuation and use special characters only if they naturally fit your brand voice and audience.

-• Avoid fallacious or deceptive language in your subject lines: “You won’t believe what it caused next!” might spark curiosity, but if the email content doesn’t match, you’ll lose the trust of your audience.
+• Misleading or deceptive subject lines:“You won’t believe what it caused next!” might spark curiosity, but if the email content doesn’t match, you’ll lose the trust of your audience.

 Remember, the goal of your subject line is to encourage not just opening up but drawing attention without resorting to spammy tactics.
 Build trust with your audience by using punctuation deliberately and ethically.
 Any mistake can kill your email click-through rates.